eyeseast/moby-dick/chapters/083_chapter-81.md

 “The ungracious and ungrateful dog!” cried Starbuck; “he mocks and dares me with the very poor-box I filled for him not five minutes ago!”—then in his old intense whisper—“Give way, greyhounds!
 Dog to it!”

 “I tell ye what it is, men”—cried Stubb to his crew—“it’s against my religion to get mad; but I’d like to eat that villainous Yarman—Pull—won’t ye?
 Are ye going to let that rascal beat ye?
 Do ye love brandy?
 A hogshead of brandy, then, to the best man.
 Come, why don’t some of ye burst a blood-vessel?
 Who’s that been dropping an anchor overboard—we don’t budge an inch—we’re becalmed.
 Halloo, here’s grass growing in the boat’s bottom—and by the Lord, the mast there’s budding.
 This won’t do, boys.
 Look at that Yarman!
 The short and long of it is, men, will ye spit fire or not?”

+“Oh! see the suds he makes!” cried Flask, dancing up and down—“What a hump—Oh,dopile on the beef—lays like a log!
+Oh! my lads,dospring—slap-jacks and quahogs for supper, you know, my lads—baked clams and muffins—oh,do,do, spring,—he’s a hundred barreller—don’t lose him now—don’t oh,don’t!—see that Yarman—Oh, won’t ye pull for your duff, my lads—such a sog! such a sogger!
+Don’t ye love sperm?
+There goes three thousand dollars, men!—a bank!—a whole bank!
+The bank of England!—Oh,do,do,do!—What’s that Yarman about now?”

 At this moment Derick was in the act of pitching his lamp-feeder at the advancing boats, and also his oil-can; perhaps with the double view of retarding his rivals’ way, and at the same time economically accelerating his own by the momentary impetus of the backward toss.